 There were questions I couldn’t answer.
 “Where is Olivia?
 What happened to the pregnancy?
 Do I have a child who doesn’t know his/her father?
 How does she /he look like?
 Is Olivia looking for me?
 If she’s not, why did she give up on me?
 Questions upon questions but no answer.

 I helped him to sleep that night and he didn’t wake up again.
 In 2010, I made it my full job to find where Olivia was.
 I went to where she used to live again.
-I spoke to the neighbors around.
+I spoke to the neighbours around.
 Most of them were not there when Olivia and her father were living around there but the house opposite Olivia’s house had a man who had lived there all his life.
-It was him who told me the man and his daughter traveled abroad and never came back.
-At least, it was satisfying, knowing that they traveled.
+It was he who told me the man and his daughter travelled abroad and never came back.
+At least, it was satisfying, knowing that they travelled.
 When Facebook became a thing around 2014 I typed her full name in the search bar to see what I would find.
 Nothing.

 READ ALSO: How Can A Man Cope With A Girlfriend Who Has Over 300 Love Languages